radhikakande/cypress-pom/README.md

     npx cypress run --browser chrome --headed

     ```
-5. Tests reports will be created in the reports folder and cypress.config.js has options to add configurations
+5. Tests reports will be created in the reports folder each file and additional configurations and tweaks can be done in cypress.config.js in reporterOptions

      ```
     const { defineConfig } = require("cypress");